erp-texh-2022/etworkk-14.0/addons/mass_mailing/README.md

 company's bottom line.

 Integrate a contact form in your website easily.
-Forms submissions create leads automatically in Dosyt CRM.
+Forms submissions create leads automatically in etwork CRM.
 Leads can be used in marketing campaigns.

 Manage your <a href="https://www.etwork.com/page/crm">sales funnel</a> with no effort.
 Attract leads, follow-up on phone calls and meetings.
 Analyse the